sandervandevelde/MqttBrokerGraphApp/README.md

 // attributes.type <> "audit"
 ```

-So, it cannot work with integers or '> >= < <= and or parenthesis'.
+## Contributions

+At this moment, the custom query parser does not support integers, '> >= < <=', 'and', 'or', parenthesis.

-Feel free to contribute for better query support.
+Contributions for better query support are welcome.